anna-teague/annapinneo.github.io/case-study-timekeeping.md

 ---
 layout: default
-title: Case Study: Planning & Prioritization
+title: "Case Study: Planning & Prioritization"
 ---

 # Building a Planning Model from the Ground Up